 Termination of employment without gross misconduct or with good reason.
-In the event that Mr. Barker's employment had terminated during his employment term without gross misconduct or by Mr. Barker with good reason, Mr. Barker would have been entitled to the following benefits: (1) the accrued obligations; (2) continued payment of his base salary (at the rate in effect on the termination date) through the date that is 15 months (18 months if such termination occurs on or after a change in control of the Company) following the termination date; (3) a pro-rata portion of his target bonus for the year of termination; (4) continued company-paid COBRA benefits through the date that is 15 months (18 months if such termination occurs on or after a change in control of the Company) following the termination date (or, if earlier, the date of his death, the date he becomes eligible for coverage under a future employer's plan and the date we cease to offer group medical coverage to active executive employees or we are otherwise under no obligation to offer COBRA continuation coverage to Mr. Barker); and (5) continued participation in the employee merchandise discount program for 12 months.
+In the event that Mr. Barker's employment had terminated during his employment term without gross misconduct or by Mr. Barker with good reason, Mr. Barker would have been entitled to the following benefits: (1) the accrued obligations; (2) continued payment of his base salary (at the rate in effect on the termination date) through the date that is 15 months (18 months if such termination occurs on or after a change in control of the Company) following the termination date; (3) a pro-rata portion of his target bonus for the year of termination; (4) continued company-paid COBRA benefits through the date that is 15 months if such termination occurs on or after a change in control date (or, if earlier, the date of his death, the date he becomes eligible for coverage under a future employer's plan and the date we cease to offer group medical coverage to active executive employees or we are otherwise under no obligation to offer COBRA continuation coverage to Mr. Barker); and (5) continued participation in the employee merchandise discount program for 12 months.
 In addition, Mr. Barker's time-based equity-based awards would generally have become fully vested, to the extent then outstanding and not otherwise vested, in connection with such a termination of employment on or after a change in control of the Company.
 Pursuant to the terms of Mr. Barker's award agreement for the performance-based restricted stock units he received in the fiscal year 2022, in the event Mr. Barker's employment had terminated without cause or by Mr. Barker for good reason (as such terms are defined in the award agreement) upon or following a change in control of the Company that occurred at or prior to the end of the performance period, Mr. Barker would have become fully vested in the greater of the number of restricted stock units that would have vested based on a shortened performance period and the target number of restricted stock units subject to the award.
-In the event Mr. Barker's employment had been terminated without cause or by Mr. Barker for good reason upon or following a change in control of the Company that occurred following the end of the performance period, Mr. Barker would have become fully vested in all the restricted stock units eligible to vest.
+In the event Mr. Barker's employment had been terminated without cause or by Mr. Barker for good reason upon or following a change in control of the Company that occurred following the end of the performance period, Mr. Barker for good reason upon or following a change in control of the Company that occurred following the end of the performance period, Mr. Barker's would have become fully vested in all the restricted stock units eligible to vest.
+The severance benefits described above were contingent upon Mr. Barker would have become fully vested in all the restricted stock units eligible to vest.
 The severance benefits described above were contingent upon Mr. Barker providing a general release of claims.